 Risk level: Low to moderate.

-These are long-term interest-bearing certificates issued primarily by governments (via monetary policy and used often to control the economy to a certain extent) but also by certain large public institutions.
+These are long-term interest-bearing certificates issued primarily by governments (via monetary policy) but also by certain large public institutions.

-Bonds give the owner (you) a guarantee of a future value using a specially controlled interest rate.
-They are usually issued with fix terms and can only be accessed after 3, 5 or 10 years.
+Bonds give you a guarantee of a future value using a specially controlled interest rate.
+They are usually issued with fixed terms and can only be accessed after 3 to 10 years.

 Naturally the higher the rates the better for you.
-As a cautionary note, you are subject to the regulatory activities and monetary policies of the economy in which you hold the bonds so choose where you buy very wisely.
+As a cautionary note, you will be subjected to the regulatory activities and monetary policies of the country in which you hold the bonds.
+Choose where you buy very wisely.

-Again, research your product.
-Accessing bond markets is also not easy and you may be subject to complex rules pertaining to the country, residence status and your credit score and so on.
+Accessing bond markets is also not easy and you may be subject to complex rules pertaining to the country, residence status and your credit score, and so on.